 People often like to know how the animal painting they are interested in came to life, so this blog post looks at how I created the elephant painting you can see in progress above.
 If you’re reading on your mobile, you may need to scroll down to the bottom of the page and click “See full site” to see the elephant photo in the header.

-I decided to paint on a good quality primed box canvas – this one is a modern deep box canvas, A4 size.
-Although it’s quite a small surface, large animals can work well, and a frame is optional as all sides of the box canvas are painted.
+I decided to paint on a good quality primed box canvas.
+This one is a modern deep box canvas, in an A4 size.
+Although it’s quite a small surface, large animal images can work well, and a frame is optional as all sides of the box canvas are painted.
 As you can see, for the first stage, I painted it in a mix of yellow and white acrylic paints.
 At this stage, I hadn’t decided what the painting would be!

 I came back to it a couple of days later and decided to paint an elephant….

 Work in Progress

 I often paint directly onto the chosen surface without doing any sketching first.
 I like to mark the larger shapes before zoning in on the details.
 If you’ve seen my animal paintings before, you’ll know that I don’t aim for photorealism.
 Instead, I try to get a general feeling and impression of the character of the animal I’m painting.
 Realistic colours are a rarity for me, so if I paint your lovely black dog for you, you will see greens or blues in the black fur of your pet portrait…

 Next I marked in some rough shapes, mainly blocks of colour, mapped out to get the proportions right.
 I use my own photographs and sketches as reference material.